 - Printer would print on the wired network but not the wireless

-Although not required: Assuming you followed this Keyliner article: Setting up a Brother Printer on Wireless, you would have configured the new printer for both wired and wireless --using the same IP Address.
-In my case, the printer would choose 192.168.100.250 over either connection.
+In my case, the printer would choose 192.168.200.250 over either connection.
 With this setup, testing is easy: Plug in a cat5 network cable and print a test document.
 This proves the printer is functional and you do not have a workstation problem.

 Likely Issue: